tspindler-cms/tetet-vwv/README.txt

-    Tobsen - for help around the Blender EDM exporter Aplion - for an important topic on ship building on DCS World forum and help via discord Admiral189 - for helpful advice on the CVA-31 Citizen - tester of the mod
+    Tobsen - for help around the Blender EDM exporter Aplion - for an important topic on ship building on DCS World forum and help via discord Admiral189 - for helpful advice on the CVA-31 Citizen - tester and contributor of the mod seabat - tester and contributor of the mod, creator of CVA-31 liveries for the F-8 Zabbie - tester of the mod
+	Toan - new parking code and improvements to F-8
-	seabat - tester of the mod
+	Spino - for the F-8 mod
+	Pedro Caparros - for the original F-8 livery
-	Zabbie - tester of the mod
+	VSN Team - for permission to use the F-8 mod
-	toan - new parking code

 Without these persons the mod would not have been possible!